plasmatech8/flutter-practice/README.md

   Widget get videoDescription => Expanded(
         child: Column(
-          mainAxisSize: MainAxisSize.min, // Only take up space of children
+          mainAxisSize: MainAxisSize.min, // Only take up space of children (so it fills from bottom only to the required space)
           children: <Widget>[
             Container(
                 height: 10,